The Hobart Handler 140 MIG welder is a great portable MIG and flux core welder.

 Hobart 140 MIG Welder

-The Hobart 140 Handler will serve both a beginner and someone more experienced, who wants a welder that is of solid construction.
-One that is well up to the job of light to medium welding tasks around the yard, project workspace or for those motor repairs.
+This welder is well up to the job of light to medium welding tasks around the yard, project workspace.

 You’ll get a really nice welder with a solid reputation from a well known brand.
 You have the convenience of using either flux core wire or solid wire and shielding gas should you want to MIG weld.